TheLartians/Format.cmake/README.md

 # Format.cmake

-clang-format for CMake
+clang-format and cmake-format for CMake

 ## About

-Format.cmake adds three additional targets to your CMake project.
+Format.cmake adds six additional targets to your CMake project.

 - `format` Shows which files are affected by clang-format
 - `check-format` Errors if files are affected by clang-format (for CI integration)
 - `fix-format` Applies clang-format to all affected files

+For cmake-format, just prepend `cmake-` to `format`, like `fix-cmake-format`.

 To run the targets, invoke CMake with `cmake --build <build directory> --target <target name>`.